 Turn off remote access and cloud backups if you don’t use them.
 Disable microphones or cameras when not needed, or physically cover cameras if possible.

-6. Use a reputable router and keep its firmware updated
+6. Use a router from reputable company and keep its firmware updated

-Your router is the home network’s first line of defence.
+Your router is the home network’s first line of defence, an entry point.
 Use a router from a vendor that provides regular security updates.
 Replace routers that no longer receive firmware patches.

 Give devices and accounts only the permissions they need.
-Avoid granting broad access (e.g., device apps with full contact or location access when not required).
+Avoid granting broad access (e.g., device apps with full contacts or location access when not required).

-Use strong recovery options, unique email addresses for device accounts where practical, and review vendor privacy settings for data retention and sharing.
+Use strong recovery options, unique email addresses for device accounts wherever possible, and review vendor default privacy settings for data storage and sharing.

 9. Monitor logs and notifications